 One of the largest uses of water in American households is laundry.
 Nearly 22% of household water usage is consumed just to do the laundry.
 There are numerous ways to reduce water usage in the laundry room.
 The extra benefit of protecting this natural resource - you'll save money as well; especially if you purchase water and sewage treatment from a municipality.

 Start with the Right Washer

 When it comes to water efficiency, front loading washing machines are typically the best choice.
-The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a high efficient washing machine uses less 28 gallons of water, saving of 6,000 gallons of water per year for an average family.
+The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a highly efficient washing machine uses less 28 gallons of water, saving of 6,000 gallons of water per year for an average family.

 The design of a front load washer gives clothes a thorough wash using only a fraction of the water used in a top loader thanks to the gentle tumbling action provided by gravity.
 If you can't give up a top load washer, choose one that is high-efficiency.
 These washers use an impeller to move clothes around in the detergent/water solution rather than a central agitator.

 One of the most important factors in selecting a washer for water savings is the water factor rating.
 The smaller the rating, the more water efficient the clothes washer.
 The rating is based on the amount of water used per cubic feet (load capacity) of the washer.
 The EPA provides a list of the highest efficiency washers for each model year.